GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 Text styling will be covered in a later article.

-In any case, the "UI Styles" file is a vague CSS-like system, and by CSS I mean I can specify color, font face, font size, shader, outline, and a few other things and that's basically it.
+In any case, the "UI Styles" file is a vague CSS-like system.
+I can specify color, font face, font size, shader, outline, and a few other things but that's it.
+It does not support things like animation.
+That is left to shaders.

 I should note before anyone gets mad that if `DropShadow` appears in a `FontStyle`, the `Outline` color becomes the drop shadow color.
 13 years of *cruft*!

 ## Templates, In My UI?

 One of the more interesting features, I think, is TGUI's template capability.
 This is why TGUI will probably never get official support for controls.
-Brace yourself, the XML only gets uglier from here.

 ```xml
 <Template Name="test-field" BackColor="White">